 The full results of the survey can be found here: https://www.gov.uk/government/statistics/fe-choices-employer-satisfaction-survey-2015-to-2016

-In June 2016 we were successfully reassessed against the Matrix Standard, which is the national quality standard for educational organisations that deliver information, advice and guidance.
+In June 2019 we were successfully reassessed against the Matrix Standard, which is the national quality standard for educational organisations that deliver information, advice and guidance.
 We received our accreditation, which lasts for three years, for providing a high quality service to our learners.
-The Matrix assessor was extremely positive about the service and was particularly impressed by the passion and creativity of tutors and the commitment of all staff to making a difference, which was described as outstanding.
+The Matrix assessor was extremely positive about the service and was particularly impressed by the focus on continuous quality improvement.

 The Matrix report concludes that: “The overall impression from this Accreditation Review is of an organisation that is highly focused upon raising standards and achievements, with quality IAG support central to each and every learner.
 The full range of delivery staff continually demonstrated IAG practices that are reaching out, motivating and equipping the diverse communities of Buckinghamshire with enhanced life chances and a talent pipeline of individuals with the skills, behaviours and confidence to enable progression into jobs and careers.”